-- Be aware of your child's growth. and use CDC's Child and Teen BMI Calculator found on www.cdc.gov to screen your child for potential weight issues. - Provide nutritious, lower-calorie foods such as fruits and vegetables in place of foods high in added sugars and solid fats. - Make sure drinking water is always available as a no-calorie alternative to sugary beverages and limit juice intake. - Help children get the recommended amount of physical activity. - Be a role model!
+- Be aware of your child's growth and continue to screen your child for potential weight issues. - Provide nutritious, lower-calorie foods such as fruits and vegetables in place of foods high in added sugars and solid fats. - Make sure drinking water is always available as a no-calorie alternative to sugary beverages and limit juice intake. - Help children get the recommended amount of physical activity. - Be a role model!
 Eat healthy meals and snacks. - Remember that the goal for children who are overweight is to reduce the rate of weight gain while allowing normal growth and development.
 Children should NOT be placed on a weight reduction diet without the consultation of a health care provider.